Did you know there is a dragon in your chart? The North Node and South Node are also known by the names Dragon’s Head and Dragon’s Tail.

 The Moon’s North and South Nodes nearly always move in retrograde, meaning they travel backward through the Zodiac.
 They make a complete circle through the 12 signs every 18 years.

 When the New Moons and Full Moons happen near the Moon’s North or South Node, eclipses happen.
 That is because the Earth, Sun, and Moon are lined up so precisely that the Sun casts a shadow.
 In the case of a Solar Eclipse, the shadow falls on the Earth.
 In a Lunar Eclipse, the shadow falls on the Moon.

 Nothing.
 The North Node and South Node are nearly always retrograde.
 In fact, they can only be direct (not retrograde) if you use the True Node calculation.

 For further reading on the Moon’s Nodes, pick up Astrology for the Soul by Jan Spiller.
 This wonderful, eye-opening book has 40-50 pages on each sign/house placement.
-This accessible book will be of value whether or not you are interested in the more technical parts of astrology.
+This accessible reference will be of value whether or not you are interested in the more technical parts of astrology.